 Day 5: trips to Pucará and Humahuaca

-In the afternoon we drove up to town of Humahuaca for a final dose of beautiful scenery, and yet more colourful rocks.
-The highlight here was the Monumento a los Héroes de la Independencia at the town’s summit, a majestic statue peering out on the markets below and the hills beyond.
+One of Humahuaca’s highlights is the Monumento a los Héroes de la Independencia at the town’s summit.
+This majestic statue peers out on the markets below and the hills beyond.

-Day 6: the return drive to Salta
+The return drive to Salta

+We stayed for one more night in Tilcara.
 The next morning we were up at 5am to drive back to Salta and drop the car off.
 A sad goodbye – we loved having our wheels!

 More South America travel inspiration